Compulsory treatment for serious mental health problems

 • The person refuses to be admitted or treated.

-• A psychiatrist supports the forced treatment.
+• A psychiatrist supports the compulsory treatment.

 Term